HL-EverGreen/Command_line_RPG_Game/README.md

 ENJOY!
 Only a draft product, hail to the world of warcraft!!

-The newest version using Unity game engine has came across some little problems and I'm tring to fix it.
+The newest version using Unity game engine has came across some little problems and I'm trying to fix it.
 :D